 Giant cone-shaped spit aside, we home cooks can still make some outrageously rockin’ chicken shawarma at home.

 - Even if you’re normally a die-hard white meat cooker, go with chicken thighs here.
 Skinless, boneless chicken thighs are actually quite lean and turn out so much more tender (translation: they’re harder to mess up.)

 - Rest the chicken in an aromatic dry rub marinade at least 3-4 hours, preferably overnight in fridge.

 - Speaking of which, double check that all your spices/seasonings are fresh and haven’t lost their zing.

 - Be sure the oven is well preheated to 400F when ready to cook.
-Use the preheat time to let your chicken come to room temp.
+Use the preheat time to let your chicken come close to room temperature.
 Better results will happen if your chicken isn’t super cold.
 Roast the chicken in a single layer for even browning.

 - Slice just-cooked chicken as thinly as you can, arrange slices in a single layer on sheet pan, and broil to perfection.

-Note: Using the grill or skillet for cooking chicken is always an option, but oven-roasting is by far the easiest and I’m into easy.Print
+Note: Using the grill or skillet for cooking chicken is always an option, but oven-roasting is by far the easiest.

 Chicken Shawarma (Easy & Healthy)

 For the Dry Rub: